psacawa/lektprojekt/docs/contributing.md

 We use the tags listed below when writing commit comments.
-50 letters max, any more should be in the body of the commit message.
-Emoticons are not allowed in them.
+The commit header should be 50 letters max.
+Any more should be in the body of the commit message.
+If there is a commit body then end the header with `...` to indicate that.
+This is all for the purpose of enabling easy browsing with `git log --pretty=oneline`.
 See `git log` for examples.
 This is a loose guideline.

 - Add = Create a capability e.g. feature, test, dependency.
 - Remove = Remove a capability e.g. feature, test, dependency.